Repdigits as Product of Consecutive Shifted Tribonacci Numbers: Introduction

-has no solution in positive integers $n,\ell,m,d,$ with $1\leq d\leq 9$ and $m\geq 2$. \end{theorem} One can notice that there is a big difference between our results and those of \cite{BGL} (which of course has its great value).
+One can notice that there is a big difference between our results and those of \cite{BGL} (which of course has its great value).
 In this paper, we consider shifts to the left, to the right, and a mixture of shifts.
 Now, we present the outline of this paper.
 In Section \ref{sec2}, we will recall the results that we will use to prove Theorems \ref{main:thm} - \ref{main:thm4}.
 In Section \ref{sec3}, first we will use Baker's method and $2$-adic valuation of Padovan numbers to obtain a bound for $n$ that is too high to completely solve equation \eqref{main:eqn}.
 We will then need to apply twice the reduction method of de Weger to find a very low bound for $n$, which enables us to run a program to find the small solutions of equation \eqref{main:eqn}.
 We will use the same method in the next sections to prove the remaining theorems.

-\section{The tools}
+\section{The Tools}

-\subsection{Properties of the Tribonacci sequence}
+\subsection{Properties of the Tribonacci Sequence}

 We start by recalling some useful properties of the Tribonacci sequence.
 The characteristic equation of $\{T_n\}_{n\geq 0}$ is $z^{3}-z^2-z-1=0$ and has one real root $\alpha$ and two complex roots $\beta$ and $\gamma=\bar{\beta}$.
 The Binet's formula for the Tribonacci numbers is